HarryWheat/CPPSInstallScript/README.md

 Unofficial scripts for installing Club Penguin Private Servers!

-Read more about Pterodactyl here.
-This script is not associated with the official Pterodactyl Project.
+Read more about Wand/Houdini here.
+This script is not associated with the official Wand Project.

 ## Features